 Symbicort (budesonide and formoterol fumarate dehydrate)

-Symbicort is a long-term maintenance treatment and should not be used as a rescue medicine for treating sudden breathing problems.1
+Symbicort is a long-term maintenance treatment.
+It should not be used as a rescue drug for treating sudden breathing problems.1

 What are the ingredients in Symbicort?

 The active ingredients in Symbicort are micronized budesonide and micronized formoterol fumarate dehydrate.1